-We call each part of a circuit a component.
-Which means that in the diagram above, the bulb and the cell are both components in our circuit.
+We call each part of a circuit a ‘component,’ which means that in the diagram above, both the lamp and the cell are components of our circuit.

 If you always drew circuits like this, it would take too long and it can be difficult to draw.
 Instead, each circuit component is given a symbol, which makes it easier to draw circuits.